CloudFay/Sports-Data-Lake/README.md

-# NBADataLake
+# Overview
 This repository contains the setup_nba_data_lake.py script, which automates the creation of a data lake for NBA analytics using AWS services.
 The script integrates Amazon S3, AWS Glue, and Amazon Athena, and sets up the infrastructure needed to store and query NBA-related data.

-# Overview
 The setup_nba_data_lake.py script performs the following actions:

-Creates an Amazon S3 bucket to store raw and processed data.
+✅ Creates an Amazon S3 bucket to store raw and processed NBA data.
-Uploads sample NBA data (JSON format) to the S3 bucket.
+✅ Uploads sample NBA data (JSONL format) to the S3 bucket.
-Creates an AWS Glue database and an external table for querying the data.
+✅ Creates an AWS Glue database and an external table for querying the data.
-Configures Amazon Athena for querying data stored in the S3 bucket.
+✅ Configures Amazon Athena for querying data stored in the S3 bucket using SQL.

+With just a few steps, you’ll have a powerful data lake ready for advanced analytics, machine learning, or application development.
+Let’s get started! 🎯

 # Prerequisites
 Before running the script, ensure you have the following: